The Chameleon Qualities of Salton Sea | Fireclay Tile

 Tile Shown: 3x9 in Salton Sea, 6” Hexagon in Flagstone // Design + Image: The Fresh Exchange

 Wondering how Salton Sea will display in your house?
-Bring home free samples to find out.
+Bring home free samples when you chat with a rep to find out.

 A full coverage installation allows Salton Sea’s color variation to shine.
 The pool house shower below, fully clad in floor and wall tile, keeps the underwater experience going with Salton Sea’s aquatic hue and rippling variation front and center.